CWE 362 - Race Condition

 The

-.
+mainfunction waits for all threads to complete their work usingpthread_join.
 This ensures that the program does not exit until all threads have finished, preventing premature destruction of the mutex.

 Mutex Destruction: